hellohaptik/docs_haptik/docs/bot-builder/basic/creating-nodes.md

 Otherwise, keep reading below to learn about the different node types and how to get started creating nodes.

 ### Different Types of Nodes
-The bot builder tool provides three types of nodes.
+The Conversation Studio tool provides three types of nodes.
 Each node has a specific purpose and the different nodes can be used together in different combinations based on the use case.

 The three types of nodes are: